azurefog/coffee/README.md

 # coffee
 How to make coffee at work

-import make_coffee from coffee.py
+import make_coffee from coffee.py -
-function make_coffee() uses volume of coffee to make and the water to coffee ratio you would like to achieve.
+Function make_coffee() uses volume of coffee to make and the water to coffee ratio you would like to achieve.
 ex: make_coffee(1000, 15)

 Fill Kettle with 1000 milliliters